tobobby/pega-disable-all-rulesets-tracer/README.md

 # pega-deselect-tracer
-Chrome extension that adds button "Deselect Pega" rulesets for a Tracer Configuration
+Chrome extension that adds button "Unselect Pega Rulesets" rulesets for a Tracer Configuration

 # usage
 That extension is not published to Chrome Store yet.
 So in order for use it: